fasterize/olodum/README.md

 ===
     sudo npm test

-Tests are not complete, must work on it (i think https://github.com/cloudhead/vows/pull/222 should help).
+Tests are not complete, must work on it and use Mocha.

 Caveats
 =======
-Sometimes resolving hosts through olodum will fail and your request will hang.
-Need to fix this.
+Not compliant with AAAA (IPV6) records.

 Inner working
 =============